 What Is Poetry?

 Poetry is a package and dependency manager for Python.
-It’s a replacement for the default manager,
+It’s a replacement for the default dependency manager, pip, as well as the packaging tools.
+It has a lot of advantages, makes things much simpler and it's definitely worth using.

 Why Would I Use It?

-Python’s default package and dependency manager, pip, is quite a good system.
+Python’s default package and dependency manager, pip, is, how can I put it, "acceptable".
 It has evolved with the language, and lets you specify dependencies in text files; e.g.:

 Alternatively you can do all of this with Poetry, as well as using it to: